ShehMaat/AIR_QUALITY_INDEX_CONTRIBUTOR/README.md

 A Streamlit-based web application to estimate AQI contribution from construction sites based on raw materials used.

 📌 Project Description
-The Air Quality Index Contributor project aims to assess and quantify the impact of construction activities on air pollution.
-By calculating the emissions of seven major pollutants from the raw materials used at a construction site, this app provides an estimated AQI (Air Quality Index) contribution.
+The Air Quality Index Contributor project is designed to assess and quantify the impact of construction activities on air pollution.
+By calculating the emissions of seven major pollutants from the raw materials used at a construction site, this application estimates the contribution of these activities to the Air Quality Index (AQI).

-The project uses real-world data from Delhi, integrating machine learning to analyze pollutant concentrations and predict AQI values with a trained linear regression model.
+The project is built using real-world data from Delhi and integrates machine learning to analyze pollutant concentrations.
+A trained linear regression model is employed to predict AQI values based on the calculated pollutant concentrations.

+Additionally, the project features a calculator that converts the weight or quantity of raw materials used in construction (in kilograms) into pollutant concentrations (in µg/m³).
+This conversion helps in accurately determining the level of pollutants released into the air, facilitating better environmental management and decision-making during construction activities.
 🔍 Key Features
 📦 Input Raw Materials used in a construction site.